martinhulenyi/martinhulenyi.github.io/_pages/about.md

 Before starting my PhD, I was a policy analyst at the <a href="https://isa.gov.sk/" target="_blank" rel="noopener">Institute for Strategy and Analysis at the Government Office of the Slovak Republic</a>.
 Among other things, I was part of the team working on the Reports on Productivity and Competitiveness of the Slovak Republic for the years 2019 and 2020.

-My research interests comprise regional and urban economics, policy evaluation, causal inference, political economy, digital economy, cliometrics,  and applied econometrics.
+My research interests comprise regional and urban economics, policy evaluation, causal inference, political economy, digital economy, cliometrics  and applied econometrics.